-The Lyon County Sheriff’s Office Senior Patrol is a volunteer organization trained to serve as eyes and ears of the Sheriff’s Office.
+The Lyon County Sheriff’s Office Volunteer Patrol is a volunteer organization trained to serve as eyes and ears of the Sheriff’s Office.

 When out-of-the-ordinary situations are encountered, official law enforcement persons are called to handle the situation.